nik2672/GTA-Cheats-Website/README.md

 # GTA-Cheats-Website
-Website was initially published publically through owned domain and improved usign SEO: [gtacheatspro.com] Build using javascript, CSS, HTML and Figma
+Website was initially published publically through owned domain and improved using SEO: [gtacheatspro.com] Build using javascript, CSS, HTML and Figma

 Website Links: